Handle Operators in String Theory: Discussion

 Since handle operators (and their complex structure deformations) represent string loops or separating handles, they are comprised of offshell operators.
 In order to ensure that the resulting operators can be patched together consistently we have adopted Polchinski's suggestion \cite{Polchinski88} which is to normal order them using holomorphic normal coordinates.
 These coordinates are required to solve the Beltrami equation, and moreover the residual invariance under holomorphic reparametrisations of the Beltrami equation is fixed.
 Consequently, using holomorphic normal coordinates to normal order handle operators gauge fixes invariance under Weyl transformations.
 These coordinates also have the property that they preserve covariance, and they transform as scalars with respect to reparametrisations of an underlying auxiliary coordinate system while allowing one to proceed without making an explicit choice for the local Ricci curvature.
 A crucial property is that operators constructed out of holomorphic normal coordinates transform as scalars on patch overlaps modulo a U(1) ambiguity.
 This ambiguity is in turn removed \cite{Polchinski88} by considering combinations of operators that are independent of this phase, or by taking this phase to be integrated (by identifying it with a modulus). \sk

-Although holomorphic normal coordinates are not holomorphic with respect to shifts in the base point at which they are centred, their virtue is that Wu-Yang boundary terms are not required, in that the information contained in Wu-Yang terms is localised.
-So in particular one can use Stoke's theorem for integrals of total derivatives and end up with contributions coming entirely from the boundary of moduli space, as opposed to boundary terms coming from the interface of patch boundaries.
+Although holomorphic normal coordinates are not holomorphic with respect to shifts in the base point at which they are centred, a significant virtue is that Wu-Yang boundary terms are not required, in that the global information contained in Wu-Yang terms is in a sense localised.
+So in particular one can use Stoke's theorem for integrals of total derivatives leading to contributions coming entirely from the boundary of moduli space (as opposed to boundary terms arising from patch overlaps).
 Since the entire construction has been developed for surfaces with generic Ricci curvature, one can also partition and distribute the curvature as desirable (such as at a point or uniformly, etc., subject to the topological Euler number constraint).
 Since the notion of a worldsheet metric is not necessary to define a Riemann surface it is also possible to allow for the worldsheet metric to be discontinuous or singular across various cycles provided the defining properties of transition functions are satisfied. \sk

 We have found that it is particularly efficient to adopt a coherent state basis for the construction of handle operators.
 These coherent states have, remarkably, well-defined total scaling dimension, even offshell.
 They are also local on the worldsheet, and can be considered to be a complete (or over-complete) basis for string fields when non-level-matched contributions are projected out.
 But since we are not adopting the string field theory partitioning of moduli space also non-level matched terms contribute when the corresponding handle operator is associated to a non-trivial homology cycle.
 These vertex operators can also be placed onshell whereby they can be interpreted as vertex operators associated to asymptotic states or to states produced in cuts. \sk